ae-dschorsaanjo/lipu-lili-pi-toki-pona/README.md

 PS: As a disgusting attempt to get people to read my writings, one of my original reasons to write the predecessor of this doc was to make clear what and how I meant things.
 I applied either these same rules or its (mostly unwritten) predecessors since around 2015 in things that you can read at [dschorsaanjo.hu/toki-pona](https://dschorsaanjo.hu/toki-pona).

+## Table of Contents

+The order shows how this is supposed to be read.

+- [Definitions](definitions.md) -- describes my use of terms and different-than-usual word uses (e.g. "usually" means "by pu" and what _sins_ are)
+- [Grammar](grammar.md) -- describes the toki pona grammar (may not be beginner friendly)
+- [Dictionary](dictionary.md) -- a complete toki pona dictionary, including words that are not official anymore
+- [tok' apona](informal.md) -- a rather crazy toki pona dialect for informal uses (**DO NOT** use toki pona like this in general toki pona groups!)

 ## Contact

 If you find any error in the text (either grammatical or contextual), please send a pull request, fork the project, or write an email to me at [b.zoltan.gorza@gmail.com](mailto:b.zoltan.gorza@gmail.com)!